PrathamSharma169/Automated_Ai_Generated_Email_Sender/README.md

 ## Usage

 1. **Update app.py**
-    - Update the email ID with your email ID in process function of app.py
+    - Update the email ID with your email ID in process function of app.py (Email ID should be same as used while making sendgrid api key)

 2. **Start the Flask App**
    ```bash